 The GENERATION SMART competition is therefore designed to enable students to discover the technologies that they will encounter in their future careers.

 - The show is a place for meetings and discussions and so it will allow young people who are still training (Bac +2, Bac +3, Bac +5, engineers…) to meet people from industry who are ready to share their experiences.

 - The show is a concrete example of the benefits of a multi-disciplinary approach in industry and so it will provide young people from different training courses with an opportunity to meet in pursuit of a joint project.

 - The show is a perfect demonstration of new technologies and so it provides students with a taste of the trades and technologies that will be used in the Factory of the Future.

-- The second group of students will be set a different challenge on Thursday 7th and Friday 8th March
+- The second group of students has been set a different challenge on Thursday 7th and Friday 8th March

 - Getting to know the subject

 - Research and discovery of technical and technological solutions through meetings and discussions with manufacturers at the show.